-Heather Agler (Winter 2004, PGA/COSEPUP) is a PhD candidate in biomedical engineering at the Johns Hopkins School of Medicine and expects to finish her degree this summer.
-She received her BS in chemical engineering at the University of South Carolina.
-At the Calcium Signals Lab at Johns Hopkins, Heather created a mathematical model to describe the kinetics of G-protein modulation of calcium channels.
-This model allowed her to view small changes in kinetic behavior when single point mutations were introduced to the G-protein.
-Heather previously participated in an internship with the American Institute of Chemical Engineers in Washington, D.C. where she analyzed the reform debate of the Food and Drug Administration's approval process for new drugs and medical devices and learned first-hand about the drug approval process and how policy decisions are determined.
-Heather is very excited about transitioning into science policy and had been hoping to use her Mirzayan Fellowship as an opportunity to contribute to society outside of the laboratory.
-In her free time Heather enjoys playing field hockey, soccer and football through local sports clubs and spending time with her family.
-Contact via email.
+Heather Agler (Winter 2004, PGA/COSEPUP) is a Ph.D. graduate in biomedical engineering from the Johns Hopkins School of Medicine.
+She received her B.S. in chemical engineering at the University of South Carolina.
+At the Johns Hopkins Calcium Signals Lab, Heather used electrophysiology studies to create a mathematical model to describe the kinetics of G-protein modulation of calcium channels and molecular biology to determine the key binding points between neuronal calcium channels and G-proteins.
+Heather previously participated in an internship with the American Institute of Chemical Engineers in Washington, D.C. where she analyzed the reform debate of the Food and Drug Administration's approval process for new drugs and medical devices.
+Currently, Heather works for the Food and Drug Administration in the Center for Devices and Radiological Health as a Senior Science Health Advisor.
+She currently works on digital health issues such as medical device interoperability, wireless technology in medical devices, and medical mobile applications.
+In her free time Heather enjoys spending time with her family including her two sons, coaching her son’s soccer team, and running with her running club.
+(Updated 2/2016)

 Cara Allen (Winter 2004, DELS/BLS) holds a bachelor's degree in chemistry from the University of North Carolina, Chapel Hill, and a PhD in Neurosciences from the University of California, San Diego, where she studied synaptic plasticity in rat somatosensory cortex.
 As a Mirzayan Fellow with the Board on Life Sciences, she assisted with a study focusing on ways to foster career independence for young investigators in the life sciences.
 After completing her doctoral research, she worked as an associate editor for the journal Nature Neuroscience, then as project manager for the Brain Architecture Project, a collaborative research effort in human neuroanatomy and connectivity based at Cold Spring Harbor Laboratory.
 In 2007, she joined the Office of Science Policy and Planning at the National Institute of Neurological Disorders and Stroke, National Institutes of Health.
 (Updated 7/2010)